 Did you see this great article on Inc. yesterday?
-It’s all about if you’ve found passion and purpose in the work you do.
 Take the quiz and let us know how many of the statements apply to you!

 1. You don’t struggle to stay disciplined; you struggle to prioritize.
 Your problem definitely isn’t staying busy and on task.
 Getting going isn’t an issue.
 Your problem is you have so many things you want to do, you struggle to decide what to do first.